-According to statistics provided by Nextiva, customers want what they want when they want it and want to speak to a live voice who will solve their problems or questions.
+Our statistics have shown that having a phone answering service could increase your sales by 20%.
+According to Nextiva, customers want what they want, when they want it and prefer to speak to a live voice that will solve their problems or questions.

+If your business is not ready to answer incoming calls, the customer will simply call another company.
 This is one of the main reasons why having a telephone answering service is crucial to all businesses.

 Do you dread getting your answering service bill?
 Are you overpaying for these services?